-Accord BeadRecede campaign: Effectively implementing Australia’s voluntary industry phase out of plastic microbeads in ‘rinse-off’ cosmetics, personal care and cleaning products
+BeadRecede success: Coordinating Australia’s voluntary industry phase-out of plastic microbeads in rinse-off cosmetics, personal care and cleaning products

-Accord Australasia, as the peak industry association for cosmetic, hygiene and specialty products has been coordinating the voluntary industry phase out of plastic microbeads.
-To facilitate the industry-led phase out, Accord launched BeadRecede in early 2017 as an initiative open to all member and non-member companies engaged in the making and supply of cosmetic, personal care and certain cleaning products included in the scope of the phase out.
+Accord Australasia, as the peak industry association for personal care, hygiene and specialty products has been coordinating the voluntary industry phase-out of plastic microbeads.
+To facilitate the industry-led phase-out, Accord launched BeadRecede in early 2017 as an initiative open to all member and non-member companies engaged in the making and supply of cosmetic, personal care and certain cleaning products included in the scope of the phase-out.